Proposal and drawings produced in partnership with Makio Yamamoto and Sebastian Bernal

-Given the extreme weather phenomena happening due to climate change, the “great climate migration” is inevitable.
-The border between the United States and Mexico will destabilize with the tremendous influx of refugees.
+The “great climate migration” is inevitable, and the border between the United States and Mexico will destabilize with the tremendous influx of refugees.
 Within the next 25-50 years, the number of Latin American refugees traveling to the United States could increase from the hundreds of thousands to millions.
 Most of these asylum seekers are sustenance farmers who are stripped of the opportunity to cultivate crops due to sudden storms and droughts.
 In Guatemala, for example, there may be a 60% decrease in rainfall and a 83% decrease in water replenishing the streams that keep the soil moist for cultivation.

 Demonstrating extreme ecological, political, and cultural tensions are the twin border cities of Brownsville, Texas and Matamoros, Mexico, currently transepts for immigrants, climate refugees, and asylum seekers.
-These twin cities are separated by the Rio Grande River, currently a rigid political-ecological divider.
+These sister cities are separated by the Rio Grande River.
 Thousands of people hoping to cross the border wait in ill-planned, densely packed migrant camps with scant resources, while thousands more are dispelled back.
 In 2020, roughly 81-87% of applications from U.S. asylum seekers, who are predominantly from Guatemala, El Salvador, Honduras, and Mexico, were denied entry.
 Meanwhile, rising sea-levels from the Gulf of Mexico in the east and major droughts directly threaten the coastal prairie ecosystem and vital cropland of the region.
 As a practical and ethical necessity, both countries must cooperatively respond and avoid a humanitarian crisis.
 The border must be understood as a fluid ecosystem, rather than a rigid political axis dividing North and South America.

 “Energy supply to the desalination plants in the jurisdiction of the United States is commensurate to the flow of asylum seekers into the project’s housing and work program.
 This rate will follow at a 1 TW per 1,000 refugee rate for the first 10 years of the Special Ecological Zone.
 Additional energy will be provided upon the number of residents subject to the naturalization process into the United States.”